SH 146 – from BS 146 to Ferry Road

-TxDOT is proposing to improve SH 146 with the construction of four main lanes within the existing right of way (ROW) between BS 146 and Ferry Road in the city of Baytown, Harris County, Texas, a distance of approximately 0.87 miles (4,594 feet).
+TxDOT is proposing to improve SH 146 with the construction of four main lanes within the existing right of way (ROW) between BS 146 and Ferry Road in the city of Baytown, Harris County, Texas, a distance of approximately 1.45 miles.
 The purpose of the proposed project would be to improve mobility by providing continuous main lanes between BS 146 and Ferry Road.

 SH 146 (BS 146 to Ferry Road) is currently a six-lane divided roadway with a grassy median.
 The existing roadways are the future frontage roads of SH 146.